 Battlefield V slows it down a bit, it’s still faster paced than the oldest Battlefield titles.
 But its more tactical and has a methodical pace.
 Rushing and running around is just going to get you gunned down.
-You need to use cover, think about what you are doing and work with your teammates to succeed in V. Its a pleasant change but it requires the entire player base to adapt to it, some already are, many aren’t.
-It is far to early to predict if they how the player base will evolve overtime.
+You need to use cover, think about what you are doing and work with your teammates to succeed in V. It’s a pleasant change but it requires the entire player base to adapt to it, some already are, many aren’t.
+It is far too early to predict how the player base will evolve overtime.

-One moment you are parachuting in and charging an enemy front line, the next you are a tank commander in massive armored battle.
-Then your are in the boots of a sniper attacking a convoy, or a pilot engaging a bomber squadron.
+One moment you are parachuting in and charging an enemy front line, the next you are a tank commander in a massive battle.
+Then suddenly you’re in the boots of a sniper attacking a convoy, or a pilot engaging a bomber squadron.
 Each one feels suitably intense and epic.
 The field is full of allied soldiers and enemies battling it out and the atmosphere actually makes up for the average gameplay.

 Unfortunately, past that episode, it all goes downhill.
 Two of the episodes puts you alone in a small sandbox area and focuses on stealth.
 Gone are the battles of epic proportion, the charging allied soldiers, exploding artillery fire and planes buzzing overhead.
 Instead, you are tasked with a set of objectives in a free-roaming space and are expected to do them using stealth.
-Though you can go in guns blazing, you are alone and it feels like a run of the mill shooting gallery if you do.
+You can technically go in guns blazing, but you are alone, and it feels like a run of the mill shooting gallery if you do.

 Your weapons recoil patterns differ, but your bullets do what you expect them to when fired.
 No random deviation like Battlefield 1 had.
 The time to kill is pretty short, but it feels good and when you aren’t affected by a bug (more on this later).
 You should have time to react to an attack unless you are hit in the head.